thiagobucca/ha-alexa-shopping-list-sync/README.md

 - **5-10 minutes**: Testing only (not recommended for production)

 > ⚠️ **Warning**: Very short intervals (< 5 minutes) may trigger rate limiting or cause excessive browser activity.

-### Changing Amazon Domain

-If you need to switch regions (e.g., from `amazon.com` to `amazon.co.uk`):

-1. Remove the integration completely
-2. Re-add it with the new domain
-3. Ensure Chromium is logged in to the correct Amazon region

 ---